See all > Living & wellness

 Only those who are licensed by the Canadian Society of Plastic Surgeons are allowed to perform plastic surgery in Canada.
 Cosmetic surgery procedures, on the other hand, are often done by dermatologists or other doctors who have some additional training.
 Such doctors will often call themselves cosmetic surgeons.
 This isn’t necessarily a bad thing, and it is quite common for dermatologists to specialize in minimally invasive procedures such as facial fillers, or non-surgical ones such as laser treatments.
 It becomes an issue, however, when the person performing your liposuction is a dentist with a two-day liposuction seminar under their belt.

 The single best thing you can do to protect yourself is to research the doctor who will be doing your procedure.
 During your consultation with the plastic surgeon, ask the doctor how many times they have performed the specific procedure(s) you will be getting.
-For more questions to ask during your cosmetic or plastic surgery consultation, check out the Canadian Society of Plastic Surgeons website.
+Check our blog here for more questions to ask during your cosmetic or plastic surgery consultation.

 To get a sense of what getting plastic surgery is like, we spoke to Carole, a 32-year-old professional who lives a couple of hours outside Toronto.
 In addition to working full-time, Carole has also been running her own business, a wellness retreat, for two and a half years.